+These servers act as an extension of the Application servers’ print provider, they carry out the instructions of the application server, analysing and controlling print jobs.
 These servers have 3 simple failure modes should the network between them and the Application server be severed.
 Read more on these modes in the manual.

+To add enhanced resiliency to the PaperCut system Sites servers run a copy of the Application servers database which is replicated constantly to minimise the impact on the network.
 These servers can be standalone or print servers on the site, and allow the majority of the application server functions to be carried out (including hold release and MFD Embedded functions used in PaperCut MF), while the site is cut off from the Application server.
 Read more about site servers in the manual.

-No modification is made to the job at all (unless watermarking, or print attribute modification such as forcing grayscale or duplex, is enabled).
+- No modification is made to the job at all (unless watermarking, or print attribute modification such as forcing grayscale or duplex, is enabled).

-All queue integration is done via standard APIs and/or reading standard spool files.
+- All queue integration is done via standard APIs and/or reading standard spool files.

-No special driver or driver interaction occurs.
+- No special driver or driver interaction occurs.

-All analysis is server-side and no client-side printing interaction occurs.
+- All analysis is server-side and no client-side printing interaction occurs.